caprica/vlcj-javafx-demo/README.md

  * https://mail.openjdk.java.net/pipermail/openjfx-dev/2019-June/023347.html

 This project will not work immediately when you clone it, you will need to do some additional things:
- * You will need to clone and manually build the latest snapshot of vlcj from its master (4.2.0-SNAPSHOT) and use this in your project or launcher rather than a vlcj release version
- * You will need to go to that mailing list link and download the experimental JavaFX package from there.
+ * You will need to download and install JavaFX 13, no earlier version is supported.
  * You will then need to manually add the JavaFX jars and native libraries to your project or launcher.